autonomousvision/py123d/docs/contributing.md

 ### 3. Managing dependencies

 One principal of 123D is to keep *minimal dependencies*.
-However, various datasets require problematic (or even outdated) dependencies in order to load or preprocess the dataset.
+However, various datasets require dependencies in order to load or preprocess the dataset.
 In this case, you can add optional dependencies to the `pyproject.toml` install file.
-You can follow examples of Waymo or nuPlan.
+You can follow examples of Waymo/nuPlan.
 These optional dependencies can be install with

 ```sh
 pip install -e .[dev,waymo,nuplan]